dchege711/study_buddy/readme.md

 :soon: Use email verification to validate accounts.

+:soon: Support extended sessions without requiring a re-login.

 :soon: Define a log out procedure and write the required code.

-:soon: Allow for password resets and account recovery.
+:soon: Support password resets and account recovery.

 :soon: Client-side username verification and validation for new users.